Titan Mining (TII)

 Rita Adiani, President & CEO

-Rita Adiani has over 18 years of experience in the mining industry, encompassing operating companies and development projects across North and South America, Australia, Europe, and Africa.
-She has held senior executive roles in listed companies and private investment vehicles, and has experience as an investment banker, private equity professional, and lawyer.
-Ms. Adiani has expertise in global capital markets, public and private M&A transactions, and has been involved in raising over US$10 billion in public equities.
-A law graduate from the University of Oxford and the University of Sheffield, she previously served as Senior Vice President of Corporate Strategy and Development at Arizona Sonoran, a copper developer.
-She also initiated Lancha Resources, a gold platform that acquired undervalued assets, took them private, and monetized them after turnarounds.
+Rita Adiani has over 18 years of experience in the mining industry and has held senior executive positions in listed companies and private investment vehicles.
+She has also worked as an investment banker, private equity professional, and lawyer.
+Ms. Adiani has extensive experience in global capital markets and public and private M&A transactions, having been involved in raising over US$10 billion in public equities.

 Kevin Hart, Chief Financial Officer

-Kevin Hart brings over two decades of experience in mineral exploration, development, construction, and operations, with a focus on both base and precious metals.
-A Chartered Professional Accountant, he has held senior leadership roles in finance, administration, and governance for publicly traded companies in both Canada and the United States.
-Most recently, Mr. Hart was the Chief Financial Officer and Corporate Secretary for Inca One Gold Corp.
-Previously, he served as Corporate Controller at Asanko Gold Inc., where he was instrumental in the successful development and construction of the Asanko Gold Mine.
-Earlier in his career, he worked with several companies under the Hunter Dickinson group, including Farallon Mining, which developed and built the G9 Mine in Mexico and was sold to Nyrstar in 2011, and Taseko Mines, which successfully restarted the Gibraltar Copper Mine.
+Kevin Hart is an executive with over two decades of experience in mineral exploration, development, construction, and operations, focusing on base and precious metals.
+A Chartered Professional Accountant, he has held senior leadership roles in finance, administration, and governance for publicly traded companies in Canada and the United States.
+He previously served as CFO and Corporate Secretary for Inca One Gold Corp. and as Corporate Controller at Asanko Gold Inc. Mr. Hart also worked with companies under the Hunter Dickinson group, including Farallon Mining, which was sold to Nyrstar in 2011.

 Richard Warke, Executive Chairman